Which anatomical term refers specifically to the region at the ba... | Channels for Pearson+

 1

-Step 2: Review the anatomical terms provided in the options: Temporal, Occipital, Orbital, and Frontal.

-Step 3: Recall the definitions of each term: Temporal refers to the sides of the head near the temples, Occipital refers to the posterior region of the skull (back of the head), Orbital refers to the eye socket, and Frontal refers to the forehead.
+Step 1: Understand the anatomical terms provided in the question.
+Each term refers to a specific region of the body: Frontal (forehead), Occipital (back of the head), Temporal (sides of the head near the temples), and Orbital (eye socket).

+Step 2: Focus on the question, which asks for the anatomical term specifically referring to the region at the back of the head.

+Step 3: Recall that the occipital region is located at the posterior aspect of the skull, specifically at the back of the head.

-Step 4: Match the correct term to the description 'region at the back of the head,' which corresponds to the Occipital region.
+Step 4: Eliminate the other options based on their definitions: Frontal refers to the forehead, Temporal refers to the sides of the head, and Orbital refers to the eye socket.

-Step 5: Confirm your understanding by visualizing or referencing an anatomical diagram of the skull to locate the Occipital region at the back of the head.
+Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital'.

 Watch next